creative projects mostly just for fun

 38.5 x 23.5 in

-the odd selection of colours that don’t seem to ‘belong’ with the other colours… but yet. here they are, existing together… is some kinda symbolism for any diverse community.
+about the power that’s in a diverse community shown visually by colours that don’t seem to ‘belong’ with the other colours… but yet, here they are, existing together.

 salt water therapy